pontusgranath/svt-apl/documentation.md

 ## Running the server
 1. Open a command prompt in the repository directory.
 2. Start your virtual environment.
-3. Navigate to the `/django-project/` directory were the `manage.py` file is located.
+3. Navigate to the `/django-project/` directory where the `manage.py` file is located.
 4. Run the following command:
 ```
 python3 manage.py runserver